product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

       _In a nutshell we ended up building a smaller version of Google/ Apple Play Console_

 -   As more and more internal verticals were using the platform, we felt it important for us to leverage this SDK in other Paytm app properties ( Paytm For Business, Paytm Money, Paytm Insider etc) and hence we worked towards making our SDK **multi-tenant.** This took us a good amount of effort to separate out every dependency and make the SDK work independently in any app just by integrating few hooks.
 This led to the “Phoenix” SDK being part of almost all Paytm App properties and any mini app (internal or external) which goes live technically can be made available on all other Paytm properties with just a single click.
+-   Standardised lot of aspects of the platform : JS APIs (Bridges) structure, error codes and their handling, Title bar, various UI elements etc.
--   Launched UQR Flow: This is one of the feature which remain super close to my heart.
+-   Launched new UQR Flow: This is one of the feature which remain super close to my heart.
 Paytm app is the most used QR Scanner in the country and we wanted to leverage this mind frame to serve as an additional touchpoint for Mini Apps.
-This was a time when a lot of restaurants were moving to a contactless ordering and we felt that this was a good feature for us to enable for our users:  scan the restaurant QR to instantly open their Mini app and order (Remember: login and payments are seamlessly integrated in Mini Apps).
+This was a time when a lot of restaurants were moving to a contactless ordering and we felt that this was a good feature for us to enable for our users:  scan the restaurant QR to instantly open their Mini app and order (Remember: login and payments are seamlessly integrated in Mini Apps). and many many more things to grow the platform to its current stage.

 * * *